CeydaOzgenc/Snake/README.md

-# Snake made in October 2020
+# Snake Game made in October 2020